Azure/azureml-examples/sdk/python/foundation-models/system/finetune/Llama-notebooks/text-generation/llama-FSDP/README.md

 # Additional Details:
 - We are installing the PyTorch Nightlies since FSDP is only support via nightlies.
 - Int8 quantization from bit&bytes currently is not supported with FSDP.
 - For LLaMA 70b, finetuning with FSDP + PEFT(LoRA) works on A100 machine.
-On ND40, LLaMA-70b runs out of GPU memory.
-A little caveat for finetuning 70b on A100 is, use only 6 out of 8 gpus for finetuning, otherwise the the CPU RAM becomes bootleneck and the process freezes.
+On ND40, LLaMA-70b requires atleast 2 ND40 nodes with cpu_offloading.
 Use the following command for 70b
 ```bash
 torchrun --nnodes 1 --nproc_per_node 6  llama_finetuning.py --enable_fsdp --use_peft --peft_method lora --model_name /patht_of_model_folder/70B --pure_bf16 --output_dir Path/to/save/PEFT/model
 ```